Fandom: The Knight in the Area/Area no Kishi

-#1 - Sherlock Holmes BBC episode "The Blind Banker".
+#1 – Inspired by Sherlock Holmes BBC episode "The Blind Banker".

-#9 - Refers to chapter 1 of the manga when Seven was in the alien disguise and played soccer with Kakeru.
+#9 – Refers to Ch.
+1 when Seven was in the alien disguise and played soccer with Kakeru.

 #18 – Kakeru is aroused by Suguru's body, but believes he shouldn't be since they're brothers and based on some societal norms, this isn't acceptable.